Cotopaxi Fuego Hooded - Women's Review

 Our Analysis and Test Results

-The Cotopaxi Fuego Hooded down jacket has 800 fill water resistant goose down, and an exterior of 20D giant-ripstop nylon with a DWR finish.
+The Cotopaxi Fuego Hooded down jacket has 800-fill hydrophobic goose down, and an exterior of 20D giant-ripstop nylon with a DWR finish.
 It features a shorter torso with a loose, boxy cut and a straight hem.
 It weighs 11.5 ounces and stuffs into its interior pocket.

 Warmth

 The Fuego features 800-fill, water-resistant down packed into a 20D nylon shell.
 The large, loose baffles maintain plenty of air within, keeping this jacket warm and cozy in mild to moderate conditions.
-It lacks a drop hem to keep your bum warm on a chilly day but has dually adjustable hem cords that can be cinched tight in a stiff breeze.
+It lacks a drop hem to keep your bottom warm on exceptionally cold or stormy days, but has dually adjustable hem cords that can be cinched tight in a stiff breeze.
 The cuffs and hood both feature soft elastic rims that are very comfortable, but can't be adjusted.
 We like wearing this coat around town and hanging all day at the campsite, where we don't have to move too much but can nestle into the cozy puffiness of the Fuego.

 Comfort

 With a loose, boxy fit, the Fuego is easy to layer over bulky fleeces.
 Its shorter torso and wide design make it less enjoyable to wear under a protective shell, but it is possible.
-It lacks any mobility-specific features and often exposed our wrists and torsos as we reached for things.
+It lacks any mobility-specific features and often exposed our wrists and torsos as we reached for things, and wouldn't be great for dynamic activities like ice climbing or ski touring.
 The Fuego has four total pockets, which is more than many of the others we tested.
 Both hand pockets are zippered, as is the internal stuff compartment (which doubles as a pocket while worn).
 Behind that internal pouch is an open-top slip pocket.
 The hem is dually adjustable, cinching completely closed all the way around.

 Portability